Nikhilesh08/nikhilesh37/README.md

-Compiler for Simple Expressions
+Simple Expressions Compiler
-This repository contains a simple compiler written in C++ using Flex and Bison to parse and evaluate expressions for basic calculations like interest and average calculations.
+This repository contains a simple compiler written in C++ using Flex and Bison that parses and evaluates mathematical expressions, including the calculation of averages.
+The main feature of this compiler is to calculate the average of four numbers entered by the user.

 Features
-Input Parsing: The compiler supports a variety of input expressions like x=a+b+c+d/4; and NIKHILESH X = 10, 20, 30, 40;.
+Input Parsing: The compiler supports parsing expressions like x = a + b + c + d / 4; and NIKHILESH X = 10, 20, 30, 40;.

-Three Address Code Generation: The program generates a Three Address Code for expressions.
+Three Address Code Generation: The program generates a Three Address Code for each expression.

-Code Optimization: It performs basic optimization for certain expressions like calculating simple interest.
+Code Optimization: Optimizes simple expressions such as the calculation of averages.

-Evaluated Results: The compiler evaluates expressions and outputs the result in a human-readable format.
+Evaluated Results: Evaluates and outputs the result of expressions in a human-readable format.

-Final Code Output: The final code stores the result in a variable.
+Final Code Output: Stores the result in a variable, like X in the case of the average calculation.

-Files
+Files in the Repository
-lexer.l: The lexer definition file, processed by Flex.
+lexer.l: Defines the lexical analyzer used by Flex.

-parser.y: The parser definition file, processed by Bison.
+parser.y: Defines the grammar for the parser processed by Bison.

-main.cpp: The main program that interacts with the lexer and parser.
+main.cpp: Contains the main logic for interacting with the lexer and parser.

-Makefile: A Makefile to automate the build process.
+Makefile: Automates the build process.

 Prerequisites
+To build and run the compiler, you need to have the following tools installed:

 Flex: A tool to generate lexical analyzers.

 Bison: A parser generator.

 G++: A C++ compiler.

-To install Flex and Bison, you can run:

-For Ubuntu/Debian:
+Installation Instructions
+Ubuntu/Debian
+You can install Flex, Bison, and G++ by running:

 bash
 Copy
-sudo apt-get install flex bison g++
+sudo apt-get install flex bison g++ macOS (using Homebrew)
-For macOS (using Homebrew):
+If you're on macOS, you can install the required tools with:

 bash
 Copy